 How could you consider some or all of these with SimSurvey

 As much as we would like to address each of these points and work towards a survey design handbook, it would be hard to be as cohesive and comprehensive as Cochran (1977; “Sampling techniques”) or Sutherland (2006; “Ecological census techniques: a handbook”).
 Moreover, we have yet to implement features that could help users assess some of these trade-offs (i.e. cost-benefit analysis).
-We are hopeful that these are questions that future versions of SimSurvey may be able to help address as more features are added to elevate it from a purely statistical toolbox to something that also considers the human element.
+We are hopeful that these are questions that future versions of SimSurvey may be able to help address as more features are added to elevate it from a purely statistical toolbox to something that also considers the operational constraints of delivering a survey.

 Your “Assumptions” section should come down into the Discussion

-Agreed, done.
+Agreed, we have made the suggested change.

 “Future Directions” should say something about randomfields re: Reviewer 1.
 Even if you just outline that you have considered it.
 You might also try to say something about optimisation of design which Reviewer 2 mentioned.